About Our Legislators

 New Mexico is one of only a handful of states still served by a “citizen legislature,” meaning that state legislators are not monetarily compensated and generally have occupations outside of their service as public officials.
 Although New Mexico legislators receive a modest allowance for mileage and expenses for attending sessions and interim committee meetings, the state constitution prohibits any other compensation.

 A “legislature” in New Mexico, such as the “52nd Legislature,” consists of two sessions split into two-year cycles, for which legislators convene in mid-January.
 In odd-numbered years, legislators convene for a “long session” of 60 days.
 In even-numbered years, they meet for a “short session” of 30 days, during which only budget matters and issues approved by the Governor may be considered.
-The 52nd Legislature includes the 2015 long session and the 2016 short session.
 New Mexico legislative sessions are among the shortest in the country.

 - Browse current legislators